macloo/python_notes/README.md

   Run various tests on a string to find out whether it would be okay to use it as a filename.

+* tuples.py

+  Examples of tuples.
+Unlike a list, a tuple is immutable.

 * turtle_tests.py

   Learning to use Python's turtle module.